 We foraged for wild apples.
 We brought home countless bushels for free.

 Friends and Neighbours

-Our neighbour brought pails of scraps (a lot of organic bread from their cafe) each week.
-Two of the pigs were theirs so it was part of our cooperative agreement.
+Our neighbor brought pails of scraps (a lot of organic bread from their cafe) each week.
+Two of the pigs were theirs, so it was part of our cooperative agreement.
 I am sure that other people would have saved us scraps had we asked.

 There is free food out there, and people looking for ways to dispose of it.
 Don’t be afraid to ask.
 If you have a nearby micro brewery, hops are excellent, as is whey from dairies and surplus bread from bakeries.

 In the few studies I could find on fermented feed for pigs, they indicated that the pigs on fermented feed showed a 10% increase in weight gain compared to those given the non-fermented feed.
 Given all of the studies on fermentation and the health benefits for humans, and given the fact that pigs also have a mono gastric digestive system (one stomach) I cannot find fault with this approach.

 We measured their daily rations into large food-safe pails (we got ours from the beer kit store).
 You pour water to cover the feed, add 1/4 cup of apple cider vinegar and Stir.
 Check it every day, stir and add more water to cover the mixture if required.
 The feed will plump up by about 1/4 in volume during this time.
 The feed was ready for the pigs on the third day.